 I prefer to blanch the palak leaves for making spinach curry.
 Blanching the spinach leaves helps in retaining the green color in the gravy.

 Also raw spinach leaves are high in oxalic acid.
 So blanching them reduces the oxalic acid to an extent.

-By blanching the spinach leaves we can also remove some bitterness and rawness from the spinach leaves.
+By blanching the spinach leaves we can also remove some bitterness and rawness from the palak leaves.

-However do not boil the spinach leaves for long time.
-Just blanch them in hot water for two or three minute with a bit of sugar.
+However do not boil the spinach for long time.
+Just blanch them in hot water for not more than 5 minutes with a bit of sugar.
 If you boil the leaves for long time some nutrients will be lost.

-On a side note you can also make palak paneer without blanching the spinach leaves.
+On a side note you can also prepare the palak sauce without blanching the spinach.
 It does increase the flavor but I am not very comfortable cooking greens without blanching them.